auerlab/biolibc/README.md

 ## Description

+Many bioinformatics pipelines are essentially made of mud and straw;
+quick-and-dirty single-use scripts written in various interpreted languages, with little or no meaningful error reporting and generally poor performance and memory efficiency.

+Biolibc is a collection of high-quality bricks that can be used to replace such scripts with highly efficient, robust software applications that are easy to use and will serve the field for many years.

-Biolibc is a library of fast, memory-efficient functions for processing biological data.
+In more technical terms, biolibc is a library of fast, memory-efficient C functions for processing biological data.
 Like libc, it consists of numerous disparate, general-purpose functions which could be used by a wide variety of applications.

 These include functions for streaming common file formats such as BED, GFF, FASTA, FASTQ, SAM and VCF, string functions specific to bioinformatics, etc.